 - 2 tsp ground cinnamon

 - 3 Tbsp maple syrup

 - Preheat oven to 350 degrees.
 Lightly oil or line a 12 cup muffin pan.

 - Place peeled bananas in a medium/large bowl, and use your hand to squeeze and squish them until mostly pureed (it's okay if some larger pieces remain).
+Measure to make sure you have close to 1 2/3 cups banana.
 Add the milk, maple syrup, and vanilla to the bananas and mix well.

 - In a separate bowl, thoroughly combine the oat flour, oats, baking powder, baking soda, cinnamon, and chopped walnuts.

 - In a small bowl or mug, mix together the 2 tsp cinnamon and 3 Tbsp maple syrup for the swirl, and set aside.

 - Pour dry ingredients into the wet and stir until everything is thoroughly combined.

 - Spoon a small amount of batter into each muffin cup.
 Aim for just enough to cover the bottoms, only filling the cups about 1/4 to 1/3 of the way.
 See photo below.

 - Now drizzle each one with about 2/3 of a teaspoon of the cinnamon swirl.
 This doesn't need to be precise.
 Aim to use about half of the swirl mixture on this layer, saving the rest for the tops.

 - Evenly divide the remaining batter among the muffin cups, and drizzle the remaining cinnamon swirl mixture on the tops.

 - Sprinkle walnuts on top of each muffin and bake for 19-22 minutes.